The Ultimate Guide to Subpoena Service in Boston: Ensuring Legal Compliance

 In Massachusetts, only certain individuals are authorized to serve a subpoena.
 These include:

-Sheriffs and Deputy Sheriffs: These government officials also have the authority to serve subpoenas in their designated counties.
+• Sheriffs and Deputy Sheriffs: Government officials authorized to serve subpoenas in their designated counties.

 At Colon Constable Services, we specialize in ensuring subpoena service is done correctly, quickly, and within the legal framework of Massachusetts law.
 Our team of constables and professional process servers handles all types of subpoenas and service of process with precision and efficiency.